mstf-ai/airbnb-clone-project/README.md

 ### 7. Admin Dashboard
 Admins oversee the platform by managing users, properties, and bookings.
 This ensures quality control, security, and the smooth operation of the system.
+---
+## 🔒 API Security

+Ensuring API security is critical for protecting user data, maintaining trust, and preventing unauthorized access.
+The following security measures will be implemented in the backend APIs of the Airbnb Clone project:

+### 1. Authentication
+Only verified users can access the system through secure login mechanisms (e.g., JWT or OAuth).
+**Why?** Prevents unauthorized access and ensures that only legitimate users interact with the platform.

+### 2. Authorization
+Role-based access control (RBAC) will restrict actions based on user roles (guest, host, admin).
+**Why?** Ensures that users can only perform actions they are permitted to (e.g., only hosts can add properties, only admins can remove users).

+### 3. Data Encryption
+Sensitive data (such as passwords and payment details) will be encrypted both in transit (HTTPS/SSL) and at rest.
+**Why?** Protects user credentials and financial information from breaches or leaks.

+### 4. Rate Limiting & Throttling
+APIs will enforce request limits to prevent abuse, brute-force attacks, and denial-of-service (DoS) attempts.
+**Why?** Maintains system performance and protects against malicious activity.

+### 5. Input Validation & Sanitization
+All inputs will be validated and sanitized to prevent SQL injection, XSS, and other injection attacks.
+**Why?** Ensures data integrity and shields the application from common vulnerabilities.

+### 6. Secure Payments Handling
+All payment-related requests will comply with PCI-DSS standards and use trusted third-party payment gateways.
+**Why?** Protects financial transactions and builds user trust in the platform.

+By implementing these measures, the Airbnb Clone ensures the safety of its users, properties, and transactions, making the platform reliable and trustworthy.